With April Fools approaching, it sparked my thinking about how our brains can play tricks on us.

 - I was skimming my phone, so not thoroughly paying attention.

-But, my brain believed it, at least for a minute … cuz I found a good reason for it.
+But, my brain believed it, at least for a minute — because I found a good reason for it.

 So what if we could coax our brains to believe something if even for a minute, that might help get us where we want to go in our career, life, or leadership?

-If you were to write a news headline about YOURSELF that COULD possibly be true,
+If you were to write a news headline about yourself that could possibly be true, what would it say?

 - Local leadership coach interviewed by Forbes, sharing secrets for equity and inclusion.